The waterfront walkway at the Pearl in Qatar, posh area of Doha

 Over 70% of real estate searches happen on mobile.

-If your site takes longer than 3 seconds to load or forces users to zoom in, they’ll bounce.
+If your site takes longer than 3 seconds to load or forces users to zoom in, they'll bounce.
 Use tools like Google PageSpeed Insights to test your performance.
+We recommend checking your core pages weekly: your homepage, top neighborhoods, and blog posts.

-Backlinks are still one of the top ranking factors — especially for hyperlocal searches.
+Backlinks are still one of the top ranking factors, especially for hyperlocal searches.

 Top Citation Sources for Real Estate Agents